Kansas’s congressional and state legislative lines are drawn by the legislature, as normal legislation, subject to gubernatorial veto.

 Kansas prohibits redrawing state legislative district lines mid-decade, before the next Census, but has no similarly explicit prohibition on redrawing congressional lines.
 [Kan.
 Const. art.
 X, § 1(a); Harris v.
 Shanahan, 387 P.2d 771 (Kan.
 1963)]

 Like all states, Kansas must comply with constitutional equal population requirements.
-For state legislative districts, Kansas will adjust census data in order to count military personnel and college students at their permanent residence.
+(Kansas once adjusted census data in order to count military personnel and college students at their permanent residence, but as of 2019, no longer does so.)
 [Kan.
 Const. art.
 X, § 1(a); Kan.
+S. Con.
+Res.
+1605; Kan.
 Stat. §§ 11-301 – 307]

 Kansas must also, like all states, abide by the Voting Rights Act and constitutional rules on race.